 What were they thinking?
 What can we learn if we view the world as it was experienced long ago?
 What will we discover about the decisions and consequences of the generations before us?
 This is a survey course of United States history focusing on the period from the Civil War through the present exploring and evaluating the decisions and developments of the country through a biblical lens.
 Comparisons are made between national behavior and personal decisions in an attempt to help students learn from history and apply it to their future.
 Assessments include module exams, authentic writing pieces, presentations, discussion-based assessments and segment exams.
 It is designed to give all students a deeper understanding of the events and people that created the United States we know today and to prepare them for future courses in history and the humanities.

-This course is recommended for students in 10th or 11th grade.
 Successful completion of English 1 is strongly recommended.

 10th-11th Grade recommended

 - 1 Credit – Full course (12 weeks minimum / 12 months maximum)

 - ½ Credit – 1st semester only (6 weeks minimum / 6 months maximum)

 - ½ Credit – 2nd semester only (6 weeks minimum / 6 months maximum)

 Biblical Integration Information: